ehonda/ReflectionBreaksSemVer/README.md

         .Length == 5;
 ```

-# What does that mean for versioning nugets
+# What does this mean?

 Probably nothing, but there's some things we can learn from this: